-Greek mythology is a collection of stories and myths about gods, creatures, and/or heroes.
-Myths describe unexplained things including natural phenomena, the creation of the world, and anything about the human race.
+Greek mythology is a collection of stories and myths about gods, creatures, and heroes.
+Myths describe unexplained things, including natural phenomena, the creation of the world, and anything about the human race.
 Myths were also fundamental to belief.

-The Greeks, like the inhabitants of Mesopotamia and Egypt, professed polytheism, a belief in many gods.
+Like the inhabitants of Mesopotamia and Egypt, the Greeks professed polytheism, a belief in many gods.
 They believed that individual gods looked after every aspect of life.
-They imagined the gods as people who were immortal by the consumption of ambrosia and nectar, they possessed supernatural powers but were not without human flaws such as jealousy or malice.
-Each of the gods had its own attribute, i.e. an object or an animal which was somehow their identification mark.
+They imagined the gods as people who were immortal by the consumption of ambrosia and nectar.
+They possessed supernatural powers but were not without human flaws such as jealousy or malice.
+Each of the gods had his attribute, i.e., an object or an animal which was somehow their identification mark.
 According to the Hellenic beliefs, the gods lived on the summit of Mount Olympus, the highest mountain in Greece, but sometimes they appeared among people, even begetting children.

 About Greek Gods

-The ancient Greeks believed that millions of years ago the three gods, the brothers Zeus, Poseidon, and Hades, divided the world among themselves after defeating their own father, a cruel and cunning great god named Cronus in a murderous battle.
-Hades became the god of the underworld and dead souls, Poseidon reigned over the waters and seas, Zeus became the god of all people and gods, ruler of the earth, sky, and the gloomy Tartarus - bottomless, black, underground abyss.
+The ancient Greeks believed that millions of years ago, the three gods, the brothers Zeus, Poseidon, and Hades, divided the world among themselves after defeating their own father, a cruel and cunning great god named Cronus, in a fierce battle.
+Hades became the God of the underworld and dead souls, Poseidon reigned over the waters and seas, and Zeus became the God of all people and gods, ruler of the Earth, sky, and the gloomy Tartarus - bottomless, black, underground abyss.

 There are many Greek gods/goddesses, and they are split into categories, for example, Olympian Gods or Titan Gods.
-Every God had his special power and each one controlled a different field of life.
+Every God had his special power, and each one controlled a different field of life.
 Do you know which one was the God of War?
 Ares - one of twelve Olympians.
-I'm pretty sure you know it since you are about to start the Greek Mythology quiz!
+We're pretty sure you know it since you are about to start the Greek Mythology quiz!

-This quiz is very simple to play - we will ask you, for example, which god/goddess is the god of the Earth, and your task will be to choose the correct god from 4 answers.
+This quiz is straightforward to play - we will ask you, for example, which god/goddess is the God of the Earth, and your task will be to choose the correct God from 4 answers.
 It's simple, isn't it?
 With this Greek Mythology quiz, you will consolidate your knowledge and learn new things about Greek Mythology.
 Additionally, you'll be able to meet new gods that you may not have heard of yet.
 Here are some examples to help you learn:

 Sister and wife of Zeus, the greatest Olympic goddess.